Girl Meets Rock!

 Girl Meets Rock! (ふつうの軽音部, Futsū no Keionbu) is a Japanese web manga series created by Kuwahali.
 It tells the story of first year high school student Chihiro Hatono, who begins playing guitar and joins her school's light music club.
 Kuwahali published the original work on Shueisha's digital platform Jump Rookie! from January to September 2023.
 A remake, written by Kuwahali and illustrated by Tetsuo Ideuchi, has been serialized on Shōnen Jump+ since January 2024.
 The remake is published digitally in English on Manga Plus.
-Seven Seas Entertainment will begin publishing the series in North America in August 2026.
+Seven Seas Entertainment began publishing the series in North America in August 2026.

 Girl Meets Rock! has been well-received, winning the 10th Next Manga Award in the web category and being nominated for the 18th Manga Taishō and the 9th Saito Takao Award.

-Plot summary
+Synopsis

 New high school student Chihiro Hatono buys her first electric guitar and joins the light music club at Tanikyu High School.
 There, she and bassist Rin Koyama form the band La Cittadella (ラチッタデッラ, Ra Chittaderra).
 Not very good, they quickly break up, as do other club bands.
 After having heard Hatono sing, Rin sets out scheming to form the perfect band with Hatono on vocals.
 They quickly recruit drummer Momo Uchida, whose own band broke up after their bassist was dumped by fellow club member Koki Takami, a skilled guitarist and singer who is popular with girls.
 In order to play a concert in July, Hatono's band temporary recruits third year Tamaki Nitta as a support guitarist.
 Hatono's lackluster performance there spurs her to practice playing and singing in Nagai Park every day of summer vacation.
 When the second semester begins, Hatono's band recruits guitarist Ayame Fuji, who was about to quit the club after also being dumped by Takami.
 They also decide to name their group Heartbreak (はあとぶれいく), which Hatono suggested after a Zazen Boys song.
 Despite the performing acts for the September cultural festival already being decided, Rin's scheming earns Heartbreak a slot.
 There, Hatono impresses the club members with her improvements, including Takami, who begins to view her and Heartbreak as rivals to his band Protocol.
 Takami makes a bet with Hatono where the members of whichever band puts on a better show at the Halloween concert, as judged by three of their senpai, get to ask the losing band's members any question they want.